treuherz/pkc-slides/slides.md

   - Your patience is appreicated

 - Set expectations
-  - Tried not to assume much background, but  unavoidably technical
+  - Tried not to assume much background, but  unavoidably technical.
+  - Tried to avoid maths
   - Very initialism-heavy, tried to tamp down
   - Start below knowledge already have,
   - Hopefully by end risen above and we'll all have learnt something